Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Mathematical Formulation

 Here $\mathcal{G}^{1/2} = \mathcal{F}^{-1} \left(\hat{G}(k)\right)^{1/2}\mathcal{F}$ is half a filter.
 This observation naturally motivates introducing a transformed control variable $\boldsymbol{s}_0$ such that

 The $\boldsymbol{s}_0$ that satisfies this requirements is $\boldsymbol{s}_0 = \mathcal{G}^{-1/2}\boldsymbol{u}_0$, i.e., the ``half-sharpened initial condition".
 Since, by chain rule,

 This perspective establishes a precise mathematical connection between the choice of control variable, the definition of inner product, adjoint filtering, and preconditioning.
-To help with a clear understanding, we demonstrate all these connections using a toy problem as shown in figure \ref{fig:toyproblem}.

 To illustrate how the choice of inner product and control variable alters the effective geometry of the optimization, we consider a simple two-dimensional toy problem shown in figure \ref{fig:toyproblem}.
 We define the initial condition as the state vector $\boldsymbol{u}_0 = [u_l, u_h]^{\top}$, where the subscripts $l$ and $h$ denote low- and high-sensitivity directions, respectively.
 The cost function is defined as $\mathcal{J} = 0.01 u_l^2 + u_h^2$.
 In standard Euclidean space, the gradient (adjoint field) is given by $\nabla_{u_0} \mathcal{J}= [0.02u_l, 2u_h]^{\top}$.
 The resulting steepest descent direction is heavily biased toward the high-sensitivity component, yielding a poorly conditioned, zig-zag path on the stretched level sets (left panel).
 As demonstrated in Section~\ref{sec:inner_product}, the preconditioning can be viewed as a change of inner product.
 Choosing the filter $\mathcal{G} = \text{diag}(100, 1)$ compensates for the imbalance in sensitivity, producing a direct descent direction ($\nabla_{\boldsymbol{u}_0}^{\mathcal{G}} \mathcal{J}$, marked by the blue dashed arrow) in the original physical space.
 Equivalently, this can be framed as a change of control variable $\boldsymbol{s}_0 = \mathcal{G}^{-1/2}\boldsymbol{u}_0$.
 This transformation maps the distorted physical landscape to a latent space $\boldsymbol{s}_0$ (right panel) where the cost function becomes better conditioned in the new variable, i.e., $\mathcal{J} = s_l^2 + s_h^2$.
 Applying the chain rule, the gradient in the transformed variable is $\nabla_{\boldsymbol{s}_0}\mathcal{J} = \mathcal{G}^{1/2}\nabla_{\boldsymbol{u}_0}\mathcal{J} = [2s_l, 2s_h]^\top$, which yields a perfectly conditioned path to the minimizer and therefore requires fewer steps and less time to converge, while achieving higher accuracy.